DevOculus-Meta-Quest/OpenComposite/README.md

 ```

 [GPL Full Text](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
 This also can be found in
-the `LICENCE.txt` file supplied with the source code.
+the `LICENSE.txt` file supplied with the source code.

 ### LibOVR